timkartar/DeepPBS/README.md

 first, run: `docker pull aricohen/deeppbs:latest`

-wherever your terminal is, have a valid cif or pdb file available (in the below example, replace with test.cif).
-Then, run:
+wherever your terminal is, have a valid .cif or .pdb file available.
+Then, run the below command, replacing test.cif with your file:
 `docker run --gpus all -it -v $(pwd)/test.cif:/app/input/test.cif   -v $(pwd)/results:/output   deeppbs /app/input/test.cif` (to only run prediction, and not generate heavy atom importance scores, add `-m` to the end of the above command)

-This will create a folder where your terminal is named results, and place the important DeepPBS results inside.
-The predict folder contains results related to the prediction, including the position weight matrix.
-If you do not run -m, it will also generate an interpretation folder and put related results (Pymol session, residue wise scores) there.
+This will create a folder where your terminal is named `results`, and place the important DeepPBS results inside.
+The `predict` folder contains results related to the prediction, including the position weight matrix.
+If you do not run -m, it will also generate an `interpretation` folder and put related results (Pymol session, residue wise scores) there.

 To explore the Docker container interactively, you can also run: `docker run --gpus all -it deeppbs`.
-From here, you can run the following manually on a test.pdb file located inside the pdb folder (see GitHub for more info):
+From here, you can run the following manually on a test.pdb file located inside the Docker container.
+You can also use docker cp commands to copy pdb/cif files if you prefer this approach (see GitHub for more info):
 ```
 ls pdb > input.txt
 ./vis_interpret.sh test